Statistical Analysis · Method Selection

 FAQ

-What is this template best for?
+What is this tool best for?

 It is best for common univariate or bivariate decisions, such as comparing groups, analyzing binary outcomes, checking associations, or making a first pass on a time-to-event question.
 It helps you structure the decision before you need a full statistics consult.